karoryb/polish-wordle/README.md

 # polish-wordle
-A Python GUI program - polish equivalent of the popular game "wordle"
+A Python GUI program - polish equivalent of the popular game "wordle".